sebadorn/imagemagick-pdf-thumbnailer/README.md

 sudo cp imagemagick-pdf.thumbnailer /usr/share/thumbnailers/
 ```

+It is very likely you already have a PDF thumbnailer in `/usr/share/thumbnailers/`, e.g. `evince.thumbnailer`.
+Edit its file and remove `application/pdf;` from its list of handled mime types.

 You may have to restart Nautilus first.

 Then delete `~/.cache/thumbnails/fail/` so that all failed attempts to create a thumbnail are retried the next time the file is visible in the file viewer (probably Nautilus).